UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

 > all pull requests and merging will be blocked if,
 > e.g., the tests fail or there aren't enough code
 > reviews.

-:bangbang: You should definitely change _driver_ and _navigator_ roles now.

 In this second part each group will make a small change to a simple Java program, `Hellos.java` in the `src/main/java/hellos` directory.
 Each group will make a